Ritesh-Kharat/apnacode-demo/README.md

 # apnacode-demo
-This one is my first Git Repository
+This one is my first Git Repository.
 Author - Ritesh Kharat